Emmanuelle Guyon, the mirror of your emotions

 "Prisma" pendant with black quartz

-The first group comprises macro-crystalline quartz, including gems such as rock crystal, amethyst, ametrine, aventurine, blue quartz, citrine, milky quartz or snow quartz (quartzite), rose quartz, prase quartz, prasiolite, smoky quartz, tiger’s eye, hawk's eye, and many others.
+The first group includes macrocrystalline quartz, comprising gems such as rock crystal, amethyst, ametrine, aventurine, blue quartz, citrine, milky or snow quartz (quartzite), rose quartz, prase quartz, prasiolite, smoky quartz, tiger’s eye, hawk’s eye, and many more.
+The second group includes fibrous quartz, among which treasures such as agate, carnelian, chalcedony, chrysoprase, onyx, sard, chert, flint, jasper, heliotrope, and many others can be found.
+However, this list only scratches the surface of the richness of the quartz world, which includes more than 500 distinct variations, each offering its own beauty and unique properties.

-Thanks to its remarkable strength and exceptional luminous and electrical properties, quartz is widely used in a multitude of fields.
-Whether in construction for durable flooring, in water treatment for its proven effectiveness, in sandblasting for its abrasive capability, or in decoration for its natural beauty, quartz finds its place in many sectors.
+Thanks to its remarkable solidity and exceptional luminous and electrical properties, quartz is widely used in multiple fields.
+Whether in construction for durable flooring, in water treatment for its proven efficiency, in the sandblasting industry for its abrasive capacity, or in decoration for its natural beauty, quartz finds its place in many sectors.
+Its brilliance and clarity make it a preferred choice in jewelry and watchmaking, where it is crafted into sparkling gemstones.

 History, legends and beliefs about quartz